Everything you need to know about Tanya on Love Island

 What is Tanya looking for on Love Island?

-Tanya hasn’t yet revealed too much about her type but she has mentioned what she’s not looking for from her potential love interests.
+Tanya didn’t reveal too much about her type before going on the show, but she did mention what she’s not looking for from her potential love interests.

 The contestant revealed that she immediately gets the “ick” if men “don’t wear socks in the house”, adding: “Why are your feet flapping all around the house?”